Frequently Asked Questions

 Frames can change the appearance of a painting dramatically.
 I like a natural wood frame, but I think metal frames (silver or pewter) look pretty fabulous.
 It really depends on your personal preference, the painting, and your home decor.

-How closely do the images on the computer match the actual painting?
+How closely do the images on the computer match the painting?

-Fairly closely, but sometimes my camera just does not want to render the colors properly.
-Gardens are especially tricky.
+The short answer is that it depends which device you're viewing the image on.
+I either scan or photograph my paintings and edit in Photoshop using a calibrated monitor.
+What I see on my screen matches the original painting and prints.
 Monitor resolutions all vary considerably, so you might see something different on your phone, tablet, and computer.
 Most of my paintings feature naturally bright, sunny skies and feature some kind of water.
-I try to be as true to the original scene as possible with natural colors, so keep this in mind when viewing.
+I try to be as true to the original scene as possible with realistic, natural colors, so keep this in mind when viewing.
+I notice that sometimes my images look washed out on Etsy or Pinterest because of their compression software.

 Is the ©Beth Whitney watermark on the actual paintings and prints?